hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 Now we are done with the protocol design.
 Let's move on to the coding part.

-# 2. Code:
+# 2. Implement the protocol:

 There are many ways to implement network requests in iOS.
 The 3 most popular ones are: **NSURLSession**, **AFNetworking** and **Alamofire**.

-Each framework has its own pros and cons.

 ### NSURLSession: